Security Update: Phishing Emails and Booking Information

 Customer name

-We do not store payment card information on our booking system.
+We do not store payment card information within our booking system.

-Bookings made prior to 22nd April 2026 may be impacted.
+Bookings made prior to 22nd April 2026 for stays from 1st Aug 2025 may have been affected.

-We have taken immediate action to contain and investigate the issue:
+We took immediate action to contain the incident and secure our systems, including:

-Reset access to our booking systems and enforced two-factor authentication for all users
+Resetting booking system access and enforcing two-factor authentication (2FA) for all users

-Terminated active sessions and removed any potentially compromised access
+Terminating active sessions and removing any potentially compromised access

-Actively working to identify and take down fraudulent websites and email accounts
+Working to identify and take down fraudulent websites and email accounts connected to the scam

 Current position

-The main known scam websites have been restricted and are now flagged as phishing sites
+The main known scam websites have now been restricted or flagged as phishing sites, and known scam activity has been significantly disrupted.

 What you should do